Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups

 \section{Abstract}

-Let $k $ be the algebraic closure of a finite field of odd characteristic $p$ and $X$ be a smooth projective scheme over the Witt ring $W(k)$.
+Let $k $ be the algebraic closure of a finite field of odd characteristic $p$ and $X$ a smooth projective scheme over the Witt ring $W(k)$ which is geometrically connected in characteristic zero.
 We introduce the notion of \emph{Higgs-de Rham flow}\footnote{A Higgs-de Rham flow was previously called a Higgs-de Rham sequence in \cite{LSZ2012}.
 The change has been made in the current version because of its analogue to the notion of Yang-Mills flow over $\C$.} and prove that the category of periodic Higgs-de Rham flows over $X/W(k)$ is equivalent to the category of Fontaine modules, hence further equivalent to the category of crystalline representations of the \'{e}tale fundamental group $\pi_1(X_K)$ of the generic fiber of $X$, after Fontaine-Laffaille and Faltings.
 Moreover, we prove that every semistable Higgs bundle over the special fiber $X_k$ of $X$ of rank $\leq p$ initiates a semistable Higgs-de Rham flow and thus those of rank $\leq p-1$ with trivial Chern classes induce $k$-representations of $\pi_1(X_K)$.
 A fundamental construction in this paper is the inverse Cartier transform over a truncated Witt ring.
-In characteristic $p$, it was constructed by Ogus-Vologodsky; in the local case, our construction is related to the local Ogus-Vologodsky correspondence of Shiho.
-As an application, we show a crystalline decomposition of the Tate module attached to a universal family over a Shimura curve of Hodge type due to Mumford.
+In characteristic $p$, it was constructed by Ogus-Vologodsky in the nonabelian Hodge theory in positive characteristic; in the affine local case, our construction is related to the local Ogus-Vologodsky correspondence of Shiho.